galaxyproject/jxtx/content/scholarships/jj-fund.md

 Applicants will need to write a:

 *   **one-page write-up** on a) their scientific interests, b) their interest in Galaxy platform and c) why they are interested in attending the GBCC 2025.
+Applicants should have submitted an abstract to the conference and include the title in this write-up.
 *   **curriculum vitae** for the applicant.
 *   **Reference letter** from the advisor.